nordic-institute/X-Road/doc/DataModels/dm-cs_x-road_central_server_configuration_data_model.md

 ## 2.18 REQUEST_PROCESSINGS

 Processing status of the management request.
-Management requests are means of managing clients and authentication certificates of security servers.
+Management requests are means of managing clients and authentication certificates of Security Servers.
 See also documentation of the table requests.
-Request processing binds together two management requests that refer to the same data but have different origin (security server or user interface of the central server).
-If one request associated with the processing is from center, the other one must be from security server and vice versa.
+Request processing binds together two management requests that refer to the same data but have different origin (Security Server or user interface of the Central Server).
+If one request associated with the processing is from center, the other one must be from Security Server and vice versa.
 Request processing can have one of following statuses:

-- WAITING – central server has received a request.
+- WAITING – Central Server has received a request.
 From this state, the user must either approve or decline the request.
-- SUBMITTED FOR APPROVAL – central server has received two complementary requests from different sources.
+- SUBMITTED FOR APPROVAL – Central Server has received two complementary requests from different sources.
 From this state, the user must either approve or decline the request.
 Starting in X-Road version 7.3.0 not used anymore.
 - APPROVED – when the user approves the request, the processing enters APPROVED state.
-When entering this state the requested action (such as adding a client to a security server) is performed.
+When entering this state the requested action (such as adding a client to a Security Server) is performed.
 - REVOKED – when the processing is in WAITING state, respective deletion request can be sent to revoke the request.
-Deletion request can be sent from security server.
+Deletion request can be sent from Security Server.
 - DECLINED – when the processing is in WAITING state, it can be declined from the user interface if X-Road registration officer decides so.

-Request processing record is created when one request that can have processing (registration requests for X-Road client and security server authentication certificate) is either sent from security server or inserted in the user interface by an X-Road registration officer.
+Request processing record is created when one request that can have processing (registration requests for X-Road client and Security Server authentication certificate) is either sent from Security Server or inserted in the user interface by an X-Road registration officer.
 Modifications to the record are related to changes of the request processing status and are described above in this section.
 The record is never deleted.

 ### 2.18.1 Attributes